-Also, be sure to check out the Low Impact Development (LID) tour that was developed by the Natural Resources Conservation Academy, a summer program for high school students who are mentored by faculty and graduate students from the Dept. of Natural Resources and the Environment.
+Also, be sure to check out the LID tour that was developed by the Natural Resources Conservation Academy, a summer program for high school students who are mentored by faculty and graduate students from the Dept. of Natural Resources and the Environment.

 The University of Connecticut is pursuing many initiatives to reduce environmental degradation and encourage smart building throughout campus.
 Current university goals include:

-- Identify opportunities to further incorporate low-impact design components in the University's current construction and renovation projects.
+- Identify opportunities to further incorporate LID components in the University's current construction and renovation projects.

 - Record and photo-document storm water management practices currently employed at the University to demonstrate compliance and best practices.